Typescript uses type annotation to specify the data type of the variable, function or function return value. It uses the syntax :[type]

 For Example, this will throw an error

 The types are optional in Typescript.
-If you do not want to use the types, then annotate it with any
+If you do not want to use the types, then annotate them with any as shown below

 Then, the following example will not result in an error